mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 **Katagiri Roshi:** Object.
 All things.
 Okay?

 All things you can see...
-The change of all things, time is produced.
+[By] the change of all things, time is produced.
 That is what *Abhidharmakosha* says.
 Alright?

 If so, for example...
 This kind of thing, according to Buddha’s teaching, that is called “all things are impermanent”.
 Like this.
 So your objects are impermanent.
 All right?

 Or...
-This is kind of... change of the objects you can see through the six senses, and also the change of the four seasons, the change of nature, and also the evolution of creatures.

-In other words, by evolution of creatures, or the change of nature, the change of the four seasons, time is produced.
+This is kind of... the change of the objects you can see through the six senses, and also the change of the four seasons, the change of nature, and also the evolution of creatures.
+In other words, by the evolution of creatures, or by the change of nature, the change of the four seasons, time is produced.

 If so, this time is kind of the time in physics.
 According to Buddha, “All things are impermanent.”

-So, let’s, the other, the... [*Vijñānavāda*], which means the *Discourse on Mere Consciousness*. *Vijñānavāda shastra*, that is the *Discourse on Mere Consciousness*.
-Or this, the *Daijōkishinron*, *The Awakening of Mahayana Faith*.
-According to this, the *Discourse on Mere Consciousness*, and also this book, *The Awakening of Mahayana Faith*, they understand that time is produced by the change of the consciousness.
+So [...] the other, the *Vijñānavāda*, which means the *Discourse on Mere Consciousness* – *Vijñānavāda shastra*, that is the *Discourse on Mere Consciousness* – or this, the *Daijōkishinron*, *The Awakening of Mahayana Faith*.
+According to the *Discourse on Mere Consciousness* and also this book, *The Awakening of Mahayana Faith*, they understand that time is produced by the change of consciousness.
 Alright?
-The change of the consciousness, the change of discriminating mind.
+The change of consciousness, the change of discriminating mind.
 That is most important in this book.

 So, from this point, by change of the mind, time is produced.
-This is very natural, okay?
-According to the 24 hours through your clock or watch, you can see the time.
+This is very natural.
+According to the twenty-four hours, through your clock or watch, you can see the time.
 The clock is your object.
 But if you don’t have a clock, you cannot know the time.
 But even though you don’t have a clock, you can notice the time.
 How can you notice the time?
 Even though you don’t have a watch, how can you know it?

 **Someone:** [The sun moves.]

 **Katagiri Roshi:** This is also a pretty good idea of time in physics.
 Don’t you think so?
 Yes, this is pretty nice.

 [What if] there were no sun?
 If you are confined in a jail which is completely dark, nothing; how can you know time?

 **Someone:** It still changes.